cbolz/rhte-fy19/cloudforms-and-ansible-deep-dive/lab/index.md

 ## Add a button to a Virtual Machine

 CloudForms can easily be extended by adding additional menus and buttons.
-This allows seamless integration of customizations and making them available to end users.
+This allows seamless integration of customization and making them available to end users.

 ### Add a Button Group